Misuzu Kaneko: Rediscovery of Kaneko's poems

 Although she received praise for her published poems during her life, Kaneko's work descended into obscurity during the years of World War II In 1966, a 19-year-old Japanese aspiring poet named Setsuo Yazaki discovered her poem "Big Catch" in an old book.
 Eager to know more about the author, he spent sixteen years trying to track her down.
 In 1982 he was able to get in touch with Kaneko's younger brother, now 77 years old, who still had the diaries in which she had copied out her poems, most unpublished during her lifetime.
 Yazaki now serves as the director of the Kaneko Misuzu Memorial Museum, which was opened in 2003 on the site of Kaneko's childhood home.

 The entire collection of 512 poems has since been published by JULA Publishing Bureau in a six-volume anthology, and in 2016, an English-language edition of her poetry Are You an Echo?
 The Lost Poetry of Misuzu Kaneko was released by the independent book publisher Chin Music Press.
 It received an Honorable Mention in the Freeman Awards 2016.

 "Are You an Echo?" and the 2011 tsunami

-After the 2011 Tōhoku earthquake and tsunami, television stations played Kaneko's poem “Are You an Echo?” as a public service announcement in order to encourage volunteers.
+After the 2011 Tōhoku earthquake and tsunami, television stations played Kaneko's poem "Are You an Echo?" as a public service announcement in order to encourage volunteers.

-Misuzu Children’s Choir
+Misuzu Children's Choir

 In Nagato City, there is a chorus group that sings and promotes the poetry of Misuzu.
-[7] The members are mainly children living in Nagato City.
-In addition to holding a regular concert once a year, the group performs on various local stages and is warmly welcomed by local residents.
+The members are mainly children living in Nagato City.